JoinColony/colonyNetwork/docs/_Interface_IRecovery.md

 ### `enterRecoveryMode`

 Put colony network mining into recovery mode.
+Can only be called by user with recovery role.